serverlessworkflow/specification/specification.md

 </details>

-Used by actions to reference a defined serverless function by its unique name.
-Parameters are values passed to the function.
-They can include either static values or reference the states data input.
+The `refName` property is the name of the referenced [function](#Function-Definition).
+The `parameters` property defines the parameters you can pass as input parameters to the referenced function.
+Values of the `parameters` property can be either static values, or an expression.

 #### EventRef Definition